ckeditor/ckeditor4/tests/plugins/menu/manual/rightclick.md

 ## Procedure

+1. Open console.
-1. Open editor's context menu.
+2. Open editor's context menu.
-2. Right click any menu item.
+3. Right click any menu item.

 	### Expected result:

 	Focus is moved to the clicked item.

 	### Unexpected result:

 	Action connected with clicked item is applied to the editor.
+4. Press `Space`/`Enter`.

+	### Expected result:

+	Action connected with clicked item is applied to the editor.

+	### Unexpected result:

+	Error is thrown.

 Repeat the procedure for the menu under "Language" button.